 |Group four||Not disclosed|

 Antitrust has been a core focus of Analysis Group’s work for 40 years.
 From our 14 offices in the US, Canada, Europe, and Asia, we integrate industrial organization theory, industry-specific expertise, and the latest quantitative analytical methods to shed light on the conduct and market dynamics at issue in antitrust litigation, merger reviews, and market investigations.
-We have proven expertise in complex antitrust and competition assignments related to class certification and collective proceedings, liability, quantum of damages, pass-through, and competitive effects and optimal remedies for proposed mergers and acquisitions.

-In particular, we have significant and ongoing involvement with multi-sided digital and transaction platform markets in North and South America, Europe, Asia, and Australia, involving competition and economic analyses for litigation support, market studies, white papers, and articles.
+Digital Platforms: Analysis Group has significant and ongoing involvement with multi-sided digital and transaction platform markets in North and South America, Europe, Asia, and Australia, involving competition and economic analyses for litigation support, market studies, white papers, and articles.
 Our work in the digital and technology sectors goes back decades and includes many of the world’s largest digital platforms, payment services, and online media companies.

-Our experts also have provided antitrust analyses and testimony in some of the most significant horizontal and vertical mergers around the world in a diverse range of industries, including multi-sided digital and transaction platforms, media and telecommunications, health care, pharmaceuticals, transportation, oil and gas, luxury and consumer goods, and retail.
+Merger Reviews: Our experts have provided antitrust analyses and testimony in some of the most significant horizontal and vertical mergers around the world in a diverse range of industries, including multi-sided digital and transaction platforms, media and telecommunications, health care, pharmaceuticals, transportation, oil and gas, luxury and consumer goods, and retail.
 In merger control matters, our economists routinely:

 - Evaluate potential coordinated and unilateral effects